buley/dash/README.md

 ### Transactions

-In IDB, work tasked to a database is called a "transaction" and a transaction is characterized by its "scope".
+In IDB, work tasked to a database is called a "`transaction`".
+A transaction is an instance of [`IDBTransaction`](https://developer.mozilla.org/en-US/docs/Web/API/IDBTransaction) and characterized by its "scope".
 Transaction scope, in turn, is characterized by both the work to be done and where the programmer wants the work to happen.
 To create a transaction against an open database, a programmer names the object stores on which she'd like to operate, and optionally specifies what type of transaction she'd like to create.

 There are three types of transactions: "readwrite", "readonly" and "versionchange".
 The default is "readonly", convienient because changing a data via a "write" is generally more expensive than to "read" that data.
 The granularity and providing of "readonly" vs. "readwrite" offers the programmer an the opportunity to speed up her code depending on her needs.
 The final transaction type, "versionchange", is used when changing the schema of a database.

 ### Requests

 Certain transactions return data from the database.
-These transactions are called "requests" and the values are always various combinations of object "keys" and "values".[3]
+These transactions are called "requests" and with the exception of database opening, the values are always various combinations of object "keys" and "values" and instances of [`IDBRequest`](https://developer.mozilla.org/en-US/docs/Web/API/IDBRequest).
 Requests are just that: a "request," namely the act of asking for something rather than the getting of it.
 Unlike many databases, requests are not fulfilled immediately, or "synconronously"; however, these non-immediate responses are rather "asyncronous", and the mechanism a programmer uses to await an asynconrous reponse is by coding a "callback" function IDB can invoke on various "events" such as a successful response.

 There are various types of callbacks in IDB depending on the type of transaction.
 Requests generally have "onsuccess", "onerror and "onabort" callbacks.
 Others include "onupgradeneeded", "onclose" and "onblocked," sometimes seen when working with databases.
 Each event has a different meaning depending on the transaction, but for example "onsuccess", "onupgraded" are generally a good event for the programmer while "onerror", "onabort" and "onblocked" mean something went awry for him.